 How to Play the French Loto Online

 You can take your chance at millions of euros three times a week at any major lottery site (see above).
-Getting started is as easy as choosing a site, selecting the French Loto from the menu and then selecting the number of tickets you want.
+Getting started is as easy as choosing a site, selecting the French Loto from the menu, and then selecting the number of tickets you want.
 If you live in France and speak the language, you can even buy them online straight from the official website.
-Remember, this drawing is held three times a week so you’re never too far from the next one.
+Remember, this drawing is held three times a week, so you’re never too far from the next one.

 Once you have a ticket, you will be asked to choose five numbers from 1-49 plus a bonus “Lucky Number” from 1-10.
 The ultimate goal is to match all five regular numbers plus the bonus number in the next drawing and win the top payout.
 As I write these words, the French lottery is sitting right at €7 million.
-It will change again by the time you read any of this, but it’s always something worthwhile.
+It will change again when you read any of this, but it’s always something worthwhile.

 Every single drawing begins with a minimum jackpot of €2,600,000.
 It grows from there based on ticket sales and the number of drawings that pass without a winner.
 Sometimes this lottery can go a few drawings without a big winner and subsequently grow to impressive heights.
 To date, the record payout was a very respectable €24 million.